-15 Closing Process
+17 Closing Process

-The closing date will be the moment in which the ownership of the selected property is transferred to the Borrower by means of a Deed of Mortgage and Restrictive Covenants and is registered in the SSP.
+The closing date is defined as the moment in which the ownership of the selected property is transferred to the Borrower by means of a Second Direct Mortgage Deed and Restrictive Conditions and is registered in the SSP.
 The Lending Institution will receive the Program funds on the closing date.

-15.1 Funding Disbursement
+17.1 Funding Disbursement

-The Lending institution will have to submit form of cases scheduled to close and, together with this, submit the final Closing Disclosure within fifteen (15) calendar days of the closing date.
-The Lending Institution will have two (2) business days after closing to record the closing in the SSP and submit email to PRHFA certifying cases not closed.
-If the closing is not registered in the SSP within the period established herein, the Borrower and the Lending Institution will lose the reservation of funds.
-Once the closing is registered in the SSP, the Lending Institution must submit on or before thirty (30) business days the following documents to PRHFA:
+The Lending Institution will have to submit signed invoice of cases scheduled to close along with the preliminary Closing Disclosure signed by the loan underwriter or authorized official, within seven (7) business days of the closing date.
+The Lending Institution will have two (2) business days after closing to record the closing in the SSP and submit email certifying cases not closed.
+If the Lending Institution is not able to record the closing in the SSP due to technical difficulties or other extenuating circumstances, the Lending Institution may request and extension in writing to PRHFA If the closing is not registered in the SSP within the period established, the Lending Institution will receive a request to return the funds to PRHFA.
+PRHFA reserves the right to take any measure required to close the cases and make determinations concerning time extensions.